-Health and Safety is not only a matter of protective equipment, but also of different programmes that support a healthy lifestyle.
-Various stations of the Swissport Group run such programmes: "Fit on Ground" (exercise programme), "Tao" (relaxation and massage) and other local Human Resources programmes for health and well-being.
-Such programmes are addressed in all local Human Resources management and operational quality and safety agendas.
+Swissport has fitness and health services at many locations depending on their size of operation.
+Health and Safety is not only a matter of protective equipment, but also of different programs that support a healthy lifestyle.
+Various stations of the Swissport Group offer services and programmes such as: education, counselling, and other local Human Resources programs for health and well being.
+These fitness and health services are available for employees, and sometimes even for their family members.